What is The Happy Farm?

 We will provide training in all aspects of working on an organic farm.
 We will also provide training in mindfulness practice and how to facilitate the basic Plum Village practices.
-We are confident that after a year on the farm our interns will have learned the basics of large-scale organic growing and how to implement and facilitate the basic Plum Village practices.
+We are confident that after a year on the farm our volunteers will have learned the basics of large-scale organic growing and how to implement and facilitate the basic Plum Village practices.

 A year working on the farm, while living in Plum Village, offers many invaluable benefits including increased self awareness, deeper joy, increased confidence and a better ability to take care of suffering.
-Many of our interns shared that a year on the farm was the best year of their life.
+Many of our volunteers shared that a year on the farm was the best year of their life.
 We also receive feedback that it can be a life-changing experience for many.

 All equipment needed to carry out farm work will be provided, but please bring a set of old working clothes.

 We will also provide a reference on completion of the year.